silenceluo/silenceluo.github.io/blogs/AI_Accelerator_Architecture.md

   Figure 3 Tensor Core Matrix*Matrix
 </div>

+The Green cubes and the Pulple cubes can be seen as the IA and Weight data, and the blus cubes in the middle stand for the multipliers.
+This Tensor Core shows a $8 \times 8 \times 8$ MMA unit.

 ## 1.4.
 Systolic Array

-Systolic Array is a special MMA processor, but it has the same number of multipliers as $Vector \times Matrix$
+Systolic Array is a special MMA processor, but it has the same number of multipliers as $Vector \times Matrix$.
+It is not a new technology.
+The most important AI processor using Systolic Array is the TPU from Google.

+It attracts the attention because of power problem in ASIC.
+By sending the data into multipliers at the same cycle, the multipliers will start to work at the same time, and the emerging current will give pressure to the power supply circuits in ASIC.
+We call this $\frac{D_i}{D_t}$ or Di/Dt for simplicity in chip design.
+Instead of send all data into multipliers in one cycle, like in Tensor Core, data are feed into the multipliers one by one in Systolic Array, and they "flow" in the multiplier array.

+An example of $4 \times 4 \times 4$ systolic array is shown in the following picture.

 <div align="center">
   <img src="AI_Accelerator_Architecture/systolic.png"  alt="Systolic" title="Systolic Array">